Apple TV Hub

 How research patterns became design decisions.

-Give users full control by providing freedom to customize and prioritize their content preferences based on their specific viewing habits.
+Give users more control over how content is organized and prioritized based on their viewing habits.

 Save collections

-Allow users to create and save collections of their favorite content to revisit anytime and also share with others in their iCloud family.
+Let users create and organize collections of favorite content to revisit or share later.

 User flows